Interior Design App tile drawing

-Once you realize the amazing value and impact of original art you can never go back to mass produced prints.
-This is my no brainer how to guide for commissioning art for Interior Designers.
-If you are an artist this is how to work with Interior Designers.. because their amazing clients will buy your art.
+Yes you found it!
+Finally an article for you on how to work with Interior Designers to commission Art for their projects.
+Once an Interior Designer realizes the amazing value and impact of original art they don’t go back to mass produced prints.
+This is a no brainer how-to-guide for commissioning art for Interior Designers.
+If you are an artist this is how to work with Interior Designers.
+Their amazing clients will be delighted by your art and the designer will love your professionalism.

-I am lucky to be on both sides of the equation so I wanted to level the playing field and explain to both Artist and Interior Designers how to work together to create the amazing magic that only original art can do.
+As an Interior Designer and artist I am lucky to be on both sides of the equation.
+If you want to level the playing field and learn how Artist and Interior Designers work together.
+This is the guide to create the amazing magic that only original art can do.

 1. Clients tend to be apprehensive to buy original artwork if they haven’t before.

-2. Art gallery’s can be intimidating and may even feel limiting.
+2. Clients may find art gallery’s to be intimidating and even limiting.

-4. As an artist it’s “appropriate” to be “found” by a gallery and Interior designer’s don’t have time to search websites and learn personalities before writing a check for a deposit.
+7. Interior Designers have limited time to learn personalities before writing a check for a deposit.

-Even though there are struggles between designers and artist, they can work together beautifully.
+Struggles between designers and artist can work together beautifully when each is willing to understand the others business.
 Three or four artists in each city have found the sweet spot selling items out of their studio to designers.
 I am ONE of those people and let me CLEARLY explain why I do things differently and how it works.

-Some people have different business models just like some have different business aesthetics.
-Just like me, artist serving designers fit well with design constraints, they get paid well for it and are seen in magazines.
+Businesses have different systems profit models, just like some have different business aesthetics.
+Artist who enjoy serving designers will work with and fit well with design constraints.
+For that they get paid well for it and are seen in magazines.

 magazine cover